Maximum lilkelihood estimation in the $\beta$-model: Discussion and extensions

-We conclude with some remarks on the computational aspects of our analysis, which constitute a non-trivial component of our work and is of key importance for detecting the nonexistence of the MLE and identifying estimable parameters.
+We conclude with some remarks on the computational aspects of our analysis, which constitute a nontrivial component of our work and is of key importance for detecting the nonexistence of the MLE and identifying estimable parameters.
 The main difficulty in applying our results is that the polytope of degree sequences $P_n$ is difficult to handle algorithmically in general.
 Indeed, $P_n$ arises a Minkowksi sum and, even though the system of defining inequalities is given explicitly, its combinatorial complexity grows exponentially in $n$.
 More importantly, the vertices of $P_n$ are not known explicitly.
-Algorithms for obtaining the vertices of $P_n$, such as {\tt minksum} \citep[see][]{minksum}, are computationally expensive and require generating all the points $\{ \m{A} x , x \in \mathcal{G}_n\}$, where $|\mathcal{G}_n| = 2^{n \choose 2}$, a task that, even for $n$ as small as $10$, is impractical.
-See for instance, our analysis of the $p_1$ model in the full version of the article.
-Thus, deciding whether a given degree sequence is a point in the interior of $P_n$ and identifying the facial set corresponding to an observed degree sequence on its boundary is highly non-trivial.
-Our strategy to overcome these problems entails re-expressing the $\beta$-model as a log-linear model with ${n \choose 2}$ product-multinomial sampling constraints.
-This approach is not new, and it harks back to the earlier re-expression of the Holland-Leinhardt $p_1$ model and its natural generalizations as log-linear models~\citep{fien:wass:1981,fien:wass:1981a,fien:meye:wass:1985,meye:1983}.
+Algorithms for obtaining the vertices of $P_n$, such as \texttt{minksum} [see \citet{minksum}], are computationally expensive and require generating all the points $\{ \mathrm{A} x, x \in\mathcal{G}_n\}$, where $|\mathcal{G}_n| = 2^{n \choose2}$, a task that, even for $n$ as small as~$10$, is impractical.
+See, for instance, our analysis of the $p_1$ model included in the supplementary material.
+Thus, deciding whether a given degree sequence is a point in the interior of $P_n$ and identifying the facial set corresponding to an observed degree sequence on its boundary is highly nontrivial.
+Our strategy to overcome these problems entails re-expressing the $\beta$-model as a log-linear model with ${n \choose2}$ product-multinomial sampling constraints.
+This approach is not new, and it harks back to the earlier re-expression of the Holland--Leinhardt $p_1$ model and its natural generalizations as log-linear models [\citet{fienmeyewass1985}, Fienberg and Wasserman (\citeyear{fienwass1981,fienwass1981a}), \citet{meye1983}].
 Though this re-parametrization increases the dimensionality of the problem, it nonetheless has the crucial computational advantage of reducing the determination of the facial sets of $P_n$ to the determination of the facial sets of a pointed polyhedral cone spanned by $n(n-1)$ vectors, which is a much simpler object to analyze, both theoretically and algorithmically.
-This procedure is known as the Cayley embedding in polyhedral geometry, and \cite{MLE} describe its use in the analysis of log-linear models.
+This procedure is known as the Cayley embedding in polyhedral geometry, and \citet{MLE} describe its use in the analysis of log-linear models.
 The advantages of this re-parametrization are two-fold.
-First, it allows us to use the highly optimized algorithms available in {\tt polymake} for listing explicitly all the facial sets of $P_n$.
+First, it allows us to use the highly optimized algorithms available in \texttt{polymake} [\citet{polymake}] for listing explicitly all the facial sets of $P_n$.
 This is how we computed the facial sets in all the examples presented in this article.
-Secondly, the general algorithms for detecting nonexistence of the MLE and identifying facial sets proposed in \cite{MLE}, which can handle larger dimensional models (with $n$ in the order of hundreds), can be directly applied to this problem.
-This reference is also relevant for dealing with inference under a non-existent MLE.
+Second, the general algorithms for detecting nonexistence of the MLE and identifying facial sets proposed in \citet{MLE}, which can handle larger-dimensional models (with $n$ in the order of hundreds), can be directly applied to this problem.
+This reference is also relevant for dealing with inference under a nonexistent MLE.